arthurmco/familyline-testbed/docs/attack-rules.md

 # Attack rules

-These are the object attack-defend rules in Tribalia
+These are the object attack-defend rules in Familyline

 They are not implemented in the game yet.